|Revised||March 6, 2019|

 - All other applicable College regulations apply to high school students upon their admission to Blue Ridge Community College.

-- All other provisions of the NC State Code and the Manual on Work-based Learning Programs in North Carolina High Schools and Community Colleges apply to high school students.
+- All other provisions of the State Board of Community Colleges Code and the Manual on Work-based Learning Programs in North Carolina High Schools and Community Colleges apply to high school students.

 - Students earning a grade of “C” or “P” or higher may repeat a course only once unless approval is given by the appropriate dean.
 Some programs, such as Associate Degree Nursing and Emergency Medical Science, have specific course repeat requirements which are found in the Blue Ridge Community College Student Catalog.